spkenv/spk/docs/ref/indexes.md

 for the index schema.

-The schema is versioned internally, and the index file name contains the schema version number as well.
+The schema is versioned internally, and the index file name contains the index schema version number as well.

-The index structure does not match the rust object structures 1-to-1.
+The index structure does not match the rust object structures one-to-one.
 This is partially due to only keeping things needed for solves, and partially due to what flatbuffers require, support, and recommend (lists not sets or mappings, removing duplication and intermediate structures).